stellaw1/portfolio-site-v1/_posts/2020-08-23-mlh-fellowship.md

   <h6> Date: June 25th, 2020 </h6>
   Random, interesting, trivial bug in python: where `f = lambda: 1` outputs `1` whereas `fs = {;ambda: x for x in range(10)}` outputs all `9`s.
 Solved this by `fn = {lambda y=x: y for x in range(10)` <br>

+  <h6> Date: August 6th, 2020 </h6>
+  Mentor Q&A that provided a lot of insight into the tech work force and started some important debates about important happenings in our current society (ie, coronavirus, stereotypes, etc) <br>

   </div>
 </details>